vantage6/v6-algorithm-template/README.md

 ## Updating an algorithm

-**Note that you can also make use of this when you have already implemented your algorithm!**
+*You can also do this when you have already implemented your algorithm!*

 This algorithm template generator may be updated for several reasons: it is extended with new questions to personalize your template further, it contains